B80FE5D9-BCD3-497B-A06C-449AEFB3E601

 1. Shingle Style

 Architectural Asphalt Shingles or Traditional 3-Tab Shingles are what you will see on the vast majority of homes in America because they are the least expensive option.
 The terms Asphalt, Architectural Asphalt, Asphalt Composite, Fiberglass Asphalt, and Asphalt Composition all refer to a similar type of product.
 However, 3-Tab Shingles refer to an older looking style of asphalt shingles that are not as durable or aesthetically pleasing as newer styles and materials.
 The asphalt shingle stye of roofing is arguably the least attractive and lowest quality option available in today’s market.
-Nevertheless, many higher-end asphalt shingles are quite attractive.
+Nevertheless, many higher-end asphalt shingles have a more inviting curb appeal.
 Even so, the best looking, and most durable shingle style roofing products, are made from Stone Coated Steel or Stamped Metal.

 1. Wood Shake Style